Skip to Content

 Length Of Cruises From Vancouver To Hawaii

 I always combine my cruise with a few days on land.
-That way, I get to explore more of Oahu and immerse myself in the Aloha spirit.
+That way, I get to explore more of Oahu.

 Which Hawaiian Islands?

-One-way cruises from Vancouver to Hawaii always end in Honolulu on the island of Oahu.
+One-way cruises to Hawaii always end in Honolulu on the island of Oahu.
 Honolulu is the main port and main airport that serves Hawaii.

 Other port days can include Kona on Hawaii (Big Island), Hilo on Hawaii (Big Island), and one of the cruise ports in Maui.
-Maui has two harbors to accommodate ships; Kahului, a commercial port, and Lahaina, a tender port.
+Maui currently has one operational harbor at Kahului.
+The tender port of Lahaina is no longer in use.

 Take note that the Big Island of Hawaii is so big that cruise ships stop on both sides of the island at Kona and Hilo.
 Some cruise lines (not many) also stop at Nawiliwili on Kauai.